Et3rnos/ImaginaryCTF-Official-Writeups/Round 9/README.md

 ## Overlooked

-Extract the zip, use zero-width steganography decrypt on the text file to get the password `thisisthepasswordforthefilebutinzwspglhf`.
+Extract the zip, use zero-width steganography (https://330k.github.io/misc_tools/unicode_steganography.html with all boxes checked) decrypt on the text file to get the password `thisisthepasswordforthefilebutinzwspglhf`.
 Then use steghide to extract a zlib file out.
 Use zlib-flate to uncompress the file, to get the image with the flag.

 ## Little

 Convert the endianness from little endian.
+Remove the padding at the end after the `}`.

 ## vnpack